awestover/thoughts/content/alignment.md

 If you have are in any kind of political position / in a position where you can inform policy makers, then instituting an indefinite ban on training runs larger than $10^{20}$ FLOPs in your country of residence seems like actually a really good idea that could buy us a lot of time.
 This ban should be in place until we have an idea about how to align HCAI agents.
 I don't think this makes us 100% safe -- algorithmic improvements mean that the computation requirements required to get powerful systems go down over time.
 But I think this is a good start.
 Once you've passed this bill in your country of residence, start working on a global effort to get everyone to agree to a similar regulation.

 If you have some technical skills, then you could consider using your career to work on technical alignment problems.
-If you're interested in this, I'd be happy to talk to you about how to go about doing this -- find my contact info here: [awestover.github.io](awestover.github.io).
+If you're interested in this, I'd be happy to talk to you about how to go about doing this -- find my contact info here: [awestover.github.io](https://awestover.github.io).

 Confronting this issue seriously can be quite distressing.
+I think talking about it can help, and am very willing to discuss this with you, especially if you disagree with my conclusions.
 I'll put some initial thoughts on how this should impact the way I live my life here: [[5 years]].

 ---
 #### further reading